arangodb/docs/3.4/administration-cluster.md

 ---------------------------

-A _shard_ can be moved from a _DBServer_ to another, and the entire shard distribution can be rebalanced using the correponding buttons in the web [UI](programs-web-interface-cluster.html).
+A _shard_ can be moved from a _DBServer_ to another, and the entire shard distribution can be rebalanced using the corresponding buttons in the web [UI](programs-web-interface-cluster.html).

 Replacing/Removing a _Coordinator_
 ----------------------------------